Beyond the Violence: BPD Investigating 5 homicides in 3 days

-“None of the recent homicides appear to be related,” Birmingham Police Chief Scott Thurmond stated Tuesday, March 21st.
+BIRMINGHAM, Ala.
+(WIAT) — “None of the recent homicides appear to be related,” Birmingham Police Chief Scott Thurmond stated Tuesday, March 21st.
 That was when there were four homicides in approximately 36 hours.
-Today there are five families in the last 72 hours.
+Today there are five in the last 72 hours.

-The victims all male ranging in age from 29 to 48 have been identified by the Jefferson County Coroner and BPD as:
+The victims are all male ranging in age from 29 to 48 and have been identified by the Jefferson County Coroner and BPD as:

 29 year old James Lee Washington